 - Financial engineers / Computational finance professionals

 Yes.
-The PMP allows a maximum of 4 quarter credits to be transferred and applied toward the MSEE assuming they were not used to satisfy requirements for another degree.
+The PMP allows a maximum of one graduate level course to be transferred and applied toward the MSEE assuming the course credits were not used to satisfy requirements for another degree.
 The transfer coursework needs to be applicable to the PMP, and must be approved by an EE faculty member.

 Yes.
 Please email us directly, so we can properly advise you.

 We ONLY accept online application materials, including scanned and uploaded versions of unofficial transcripts.
-DO NOT MAIL HARD COPIES OF ANY APPLICATION MATERIALS, as they will not be accepted.
+Please do not mail hard copies of any application materials, as they will not be accepted.

 International Applicants: 11:59pm (PST) on MAY 1ST